-Summer This course is designed to foster cultural awareness, sensitivity, and competence of the nursing student for the purpose of preparing them to provide quality nursing care that addresses the unique holistic needs of each client or client population in a variety of healthcare settings.
+This course is designed to foster cultural awareness, sensitivity, and competence of the nursing student for the purpose of preparing them to provide quality nursing care that addresses the unique holistic needs of each client or client population in a variety of healthcare settings.
 Topics to be discussed include cultural diversity, cultural awareness and sensitivity, healthcare disparity, and cultural competence.
 Students will explore various cultural beliefs regarding medicine, pain, birth and death, family, and today's healthcare system.

-Semester Credit: 1 credit hour (15 lecture hours per semester) Prerequisite: Admission into the ADN nursing program.
+Prerequisite: Admission into the ADN nursing program.